NCR Solo Supplemental Rules

 LADIES INDEXED CLASS

-In accordance with current SCCA SOLO rules, there will be parallel Ladies class provided for females who wish to enter it.
+In accordance with current SCCA SOLO rules, there will be parallel Ladies class provided for females who wish to enter it that will run parallel to the open classes.
 This class will be indexed by the current PAX factors and will use the most currently available version.
 Year-end Class Championship award will be given for the Ladies class per these rules.
-Females will also have the option of running in the applicable Open class.

 PRO INDEXED CLASS

 There will be a parallel Pro Class provided for drivers who wish to enter it.
-This class will be indexed by the current PAX factors and will use the most currently available version.
+Drivers in this class will perform the same number of runs as every class but only the first three runs will count toward their PAX position for the event.
+This class will be indexed by the current PAX factors.
 Year-end Class Championship award will be given for the Pro class per these rules.

 Competitors are responsible for both sides of their competition car being labeled with legible Numbers and Class letters per the SCCA Solo Rulebook.
+It is up to the driver to have numbers and classes on the car when they show up for tech.
 It is encouraged to use a number between 1 and 99.
-It is also encouraged that the second driver of a two-driver car uses the first driver’s number plus 100.
+It is also encouraged that the second driver of a two-driver car uses the first driver's number plus 100.
 Example: Driver one is #9, then driver two is #109.
 No number above 199 is allowed.
 Penalty for not changing numbers between driver’s runs will result in a DNF for that run.

-Riders are allowed as long as the driver or rider is a “yellow shirt” Staff member.
-Ride-alongs are for instructional purposes.
-An exception can be made to the “yellow shirt” rule on a case by case basis at the discretion of the Event Chairman or designee.
+Riders are allowed as long as the driver or rider is a "yellow shirt" Staff member.
+Ride-A-Longs are for instructional purposes.
+An exception can be made to the "yellow shirt" rule on a case by case basis at the discretion of the Event Chairman or designee.
+Appropriate waiver forms required.

 1.3.2.D.
 A passenger is allowed provided he/she: